katherinebroner/katherinebroner.github.io/reflection.md

 What did you learn about adding and formatting elements with CSS in this challenge?

 I learned that in CSS it is important to pay close attention to detail.
 The pixels must be accurate in order to hold all of the content.
 I also learned that even a basic looking website takes a decent amount of formatting, and it is important to fully understand all of the element options that are available.
 CSS has shown me that any type of design is possible, but it takes discipline and patience.
 I hope to continue practicing my positioning and formatting skills, as it seems to be the most important part of a fluid website.
+In addition to the CSS, I was having trouble properly linking the updates to my personal website, as the formatting looked like it did not carry over.
+Github should reflect the styling updates but there may be issues viewing the site in the web browser.